ayshajaved/Google-Solution-Challenge-2025/GoogleSolutionChallenge2025.md

 ### What is the Google Solution Challenge?
 - **Overview**: The Google Solution Challenge 2025 is an annual competition hosted by Google, inviting university students worldwide to develop innovative, functional projects—such as apps, websites, or hybrid solutions—using at least one Google technology (e.g., Firebase, TensorFlow, Google Cloud).
 These projects must address a pressing issue aligned with the United Nations’ 17 Sustainable Development Goals (SDGs), including poverty reduction, healthcare improvement, or climate action.
 - **Mission**: This challenge aims to enhance your technical skills, foster collaboration (or solo effort), and drive meaningful global or local impact by 2030.
-- **Target Audience**: Open to all university students (undergraduate or graduate) affiliated with a Google Developer Student Club (GDGoC) or eager to join one.
+- **Target Audience**: Open to all university students (undergraduate or graduate) affiliated with a Google Developer Group on Campus (GDGoC) or eager to join one.
 No prior experience is necessary—everyone is welcome!

 ### What Should You Build?
 - **Requirement**: You must create a **functional solution**—a working tech product (e.g., a mobile app, web platform, or hardware-software integration) that tackles an SDG-related problem, not just a theoretical concept.